-Pressure inside the joint assembly is to be slowly increased to 1.5 times of design pressure.
+The pressure inside the joint assembly is to be slowly increased to 1.5 times the design pressure.
 This test pressure is to be retained for a minimum period of 5 minutes.

-In the event where there is a drop in pressure or there is visual indication of leakage, the test (including fire test) shall be repeated for two test pieces.
-If during the repeat test one test piece fails, the testing is regarded as having failed.
+In the event of a drop in pressure or visible leakage, the test (including fire test) is to be repeated for two further specimens.
+If during the repeat test one test piece fails, the coupling is regarded as having failed.

-Other alternative tightness test procedure, such as pneumatic test, may be accepted.
+An alternative tightness test procedure, such as a pneumatic test, may be accepted.

 - b) For compression couplings a static gas pressure test is to be carried out to demonstrate the integrity of the mechanical joints assembly for tightness under the influence of gaseous media.
-The pressure is to be raised to maximum design pressure or 70 bar which ever is less. - c) Where the tightness test is carried out using gaseous media as permitted in (a) above, then the static pressure test mentioned in (b) above need not be carried out.
+The pressure is to be raised to maximum design pressure or 70 bar which ever is less. - Where the tightness test is carried out using gaseous media as permitted in

+(a) above, then the static pressure test mentioned in (b) above need not be carried out.